chenmingTHU/image_style_transfer/README.md

 The whole package is about 2GB, and we also provide arbitary-only package, which is about 1GB.

-Baidu Netdist Link: https://pan.baidu.com/s/1kVSqt3x Password: snpq
+Baidu Netdisk Link: https://pan.baidu.com/s/1kVSqt3x Password: snpq

 `cd /path/to/image_style_transfer`